insooth/insooth.github.io/cpp-type-inference.md

 //       ^~~ ugly unwrapping
 ```

-We still need to look under the mask to know that we must unwrap the stored reference.
-This may be fixed by introducing overloading of `operator.` in future incarnation of C++.
+We still need to look under the mask to figure out that we must unwrap stored reference (compiler will suggest that).
+That may be fixed by enabling overloading of `operator.` in future incarnation of C++.

 ## A case of folding

 Let's take an example of folding a sequence of integers using an action that produces sequence of types `T`.
-Sequences of type `T` are produced by passing integer index `i` to function `get`.
+Sequence of type `T` is produced by passing integer index `i` to function `get`.

-Each time we access index `i`, we fetch sequence of `T` values through `get(i)`, and we append it to the sequence produced at previous step `i - 1`.
+Each time we access index `i`, we fetch sequence of `T` values through `get(i)` and we append it to the sequence produced at the previous step `i - 1`.
 Initial sequence of `T` is empty.
 Let's model that with `std::accumulate` (left fold):

 ```c++
 auto indexes = {1, 2, 3, 4, 5};